js-bone21/jekyll-uno/_posts/2018-01-10-my-twowheel-obsession-pt2.md

 * Save on gas
 * If you don’t have a car, save on insurance and depreciation and maintenance and taxes - plus, you can still rent a car if you need one (road trip anyone?)

-Welp, I can’t say enough about bike commuting - good and bad, but that's for another [article][#].
+Welp, I can’t say enough about bike commuting - good and bad, but that's for another [article](#).

 I absolutely love bike commuting and I’ve committed myself to NEVER driving a car for commuting purposes again - [more on that in another post](#) ;)